alexlafetra/stepchild/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/alexlafetra/stepchild) [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa] [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-**Welcome to the github page for the Stepchild MIDI instrument project.** The Stepchild is an open source, generative MIDI instrument designed to be a portable sequencer and experimental songwriting tool.
-It can be purchased as either a [kit]() or [complete instrument]() from the Stepchild site, or you can [build your own]() by following the build guide.
-The casing can be printed using an SLA or FDM 3D printer, but the PCB's are designed to be partially assembled by a PCBA manufacturer.
+**Welcome to the github page for the Stepchild MIDI instrument project,** an open source, generative MIDI instrument designed to be a portable step-sequencer and experimental songwriting tool built around the Pi Pico and a love for drum sequencing.

 ![Render of The Stepchild](readme/opaque.png)

+The Stepchild contains a flexible step-sequencer, CC automation and envelope data, experimental realtime MIDI instruments (you can also [make your own]()), a sequence editor including note FX, an onboard filesystem for sharing sequences, an arpeggiator, a live MIDI looper, CV output (natively +3.3V, eurorack power supply required for +12V), a Program Change sequencer, a MIDI console for debugging MIDI setups, and flexible port routing for using the Stepchild as a MIDI interface.
+The Stepchild has **4 MIDI outputs** and **1 MIDI input**, each of which is accessible through a TRS and classic DIN jack for max compatibility, and one input/output port via **USB MIDI**.

 ## Open Source
 The Stepchild is an **open source project** which means you can contribute to, remix, create your own version of, and copy the hardware & software designs that are a part of the project, with some restrictions.
-The Stepchild's physical design is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa], which is a **non-commercial** license, but get in touch if you'd like to talk about selling your own version of the Stepchild!
-The software is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+The Stepchild's physical design is released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa], which is a **non-commercial** license, but get in touch with the project if you'd like to talk about selling your own version of the Stepchild or something Stephild related!
+The Stepchild's software is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html) and can be found in the [code](code/stepchild) folder.
 <!--
 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa] -->
 ![CC Attribution](readme/attribution_graphic_black.svg#gh-light-mode-only)
 ![CC Attribution](readme/attribution_graphic_white.svg#gh-dark-mode-only)

+### Having a Child
+The Stepchild can be purchased as either a [complete instrument]() or several [kits]() from the Stepchild site, or you can build your own from scratch by following the [build guide].
+The Stepchild kit is designed to be relatively easy to assemble and modify and comes with partially preassembled PCBs -- making your own Stepchild is encouraged!
+The purpose of kits is to make it cheaper and easier for those who wants to DIY their Stepchildren.

 # Project Overview